Braumeister-Stefan/ParticleSimulator2/README.md

-# ParticleSimulator2 (2026)
+# ParticleSimulator2 (2026) - By Stephane Mertens de Wilmars (smdw1997@gmail.com)

 ## Project description

-This project aims to improve upon the lessons learned from ParticleSimulator1.
-The objective is to simulate in 2 dimensions, the kinetic and gravitational interactions of n spheroids in an optimized way.
+ParticleSimulator2 is a 2D physics engine that supports Newtonian gravity and collissions for n-body systems.
+It's complexity is **O(nlogn)** through implementation of the Barnes-Hut approximation algorithm.

+Below are some examples of simulations that are possible with this engine.
+These and more are stored in [Media](Media).
+### Planet Core Formation
+WIP
+### Simulation of Hydrogen Cloud Collapse
+WIP
+### Impact of a moon and a planet
+WIP
+### Stable rotation of a moon around a star
+WIP

 ## Objectives
+I worked on this project to improve upon the lessons learned from ParticleSimulator1 and build a solid C++ foundation.

 Below are the main objectives I set myself to reach before considering the project a success.
 After 1 year and 8 months, all objectives were reached.
 I tried to log my learning journey and the project evolution towards these objectives in [DevNotes](DevNotes.md).

 ### Primary objectives